 Walking groups for better health

-Joining a walking group is one of the best ways to improve your health and fitness, new research shows.
+Joining a walking group is one of the best ways to improve your health, new research shows.

 If you’re looking for a fun and approachable way to get active, joining a walking group might be the perfect solution.
 A new study, published in the British Journal of Sports Medicine, has found that walking groups offer one of the best and most accessible ways of improving your overall health.